Oil and gas have boomed in New Mexico. Its schools are contending with pollution’s effects

 At Lybrook, where Amari just finished sixth grade, fewer than 6% of students are proficient at math, and only a fifth meet state standards for science and reading proficiency.

-And it’s not just New Mexico where this is a risk.
+The risks go far beyond New Mexico.
 An AP analysis of data from the Global Oil and Gas Extraction Tracker found over 1,000 public schools across 13 states that are within five miles of a major oil or gas field.
 Major fields are collections of wells that produce the highest amount of energy in a state.

-“This kind of air pollution has a real, measurable effect on students,” said Mike Gilraine, a professor of economics at Simon Fraser University in Vancouver, Canada, who studies connections between air quality and student performance.
+“This kind of air pollution has a real, measurable effect on students,” said Mike Gilraine, an economics professor at Simon Fraser University in Vancouver, Canada, who studies connections between air quality and student performance.

 America’s shift to natural gas has resulted in substantial increases in student achievement nationwide, Gilraine’s research shows, as it has displaced dirtier coal and led to cleaner air on the whole.
 But there has been little data on air quality across New Mexico, even as it has become one of the most productive states in the nation for natural gas.
 State regulators have installed only 20 permanent air monitors, most in areas without oil or gas production.